konveyor/konveyor.github.io/content/Pelorus/philosophy.md

 The true complexity of this problem becomes more obvious when we realize that not only do we have to master passing invisible work across multiple teams, but often, we have to either aggregate or break down the work so that it makes sense to different audiences within IT--all of whom think in varying scopes of time.
 To talk about this, we leverage the 5 Elements model below.

-## The 5 Elements of IT
+## The Five Elements of IT
-The 5 Elements of IT is a conceptual model that hypothesizes that any given IT organization is made up of, at a minimum, five very distinct functions.
+The Five Elements of IT is a conceptual model that hypothesizes that any given IT organization is made up of, at a minimum, five very distinct functions.
 These Five Elements need to work together in balance to deliver the organization's needs.
 It also theorizes that many common areas of pain or dysfunction can be traced back to communication gaps or breakdowns between at least two of the Five Elements.

 |Element|Capability|How they can fail|Time frame|
 |--|--|--|--|